 5 Only one submission per candidate may be accepted, and no supervisor may submit more than three essays in any year.

-The winners of the 2016 prize were announced at the BCLA Postgraduate Conference, which takes place on 11 November 20167 at the University of Warwick: see https://bcla.org/2017/08/19/cfp-bcla-unforeseen-consequences-warwick/).
+The winner of the 2017 prize will be announced at the BCLA Postgraduate Conference, which takes place on 11 November 20167 at the University of Warwick: see https://bcla.org/2017/08/19/cfp-bcla-unforeseen-consequences-warwick/).
 The jury, which consisted of members of the BCLA Executive Committee, awarded the following: